pyfar/sofar/docs/examples.rst

     sf.write_sofa("your/path/to/SingleHRIR.sofa", sofa)

-Before writing the data to disk the function `sofa.update_api` is called, which checks if the data you entered is consistent.
-Update API would for example tell you that you are in trouble if you entered only one HRIR but two source positions.
+Before writing the data to disk the function `Sofa.verify` is called, which checks if the data you entered is consistent and updates the SOFA object.
+This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.
 If the check passed the file will be written to disk.
 It is good to know that SOFA files are essentially netCDF4 files which is based on HDF5.
 The can thus be viewed with `HDF View`_.

 To read your sofa file you can use